Download the Root CA Certificate

 Task 1 - Configure the hosts File

-Adding the device IP address and hostname to the hosts file enables your computer to find the Device Console IP address regardless of the DNS configuration.
+Adding the device IP address and hostname to the hosts file the computer to find the Device Console IP address regardless of the DNS configuration.

-Use one of the following procedures based on your OS.
+Use one of the following procedures based on the OS.

 Linux